 Dizziness and vertigo are two of the most common reasons for doctors’ visits in Australia and throughout the rest of the world.
-The term dizziness refers to a range of uncomfortable sensations, including feeling light-headed, feeling faint, losing your normal sense of balance, feeling woozy and having a false feeling of your body spinning around or moving to one side.
-The term vertigo refers more specifically to a false sense of spinning or sideways movement.
+The term dizziness refers to a range of uncomfortable sensations, including feeling light-headed, faint, losing your normal sense of balance, woozy, and having a false feeling of your body spinning around or moving to one side.
+Vertigo refers more specifically to a false sense of spinning or sideways movement.
 Technically, this means that vertigo is a particular form of dizziness.
 However, many laypeople use both terms to refer to the same range of symptoms, and doctors frequently treat the two conditions as connected health issues.

-Dizziness is an altered sense of spatial orientation, a distortion of where we are within a space and like your balance just feels off.
+Dizziness is an altered sense of spatial orientation, a distortion of where we are within a space.
 Vertigo, on the other hand, is truly the sensation of self-movement or the movement of your surroundings – it’s a spinning sensation.

 Some of the commonly used Ayurvedic herbs for treating Vertigo and Dizziness are :

 It is recommended for you to Consult an Ayurvedic practitioner before starting Ayurvedic treatment for vertigo on your own.
 He will be able to diagnose your condition and severity, and accordingly prescribe the best treatment.